Interstate 35 in Texas: Capital Express expansion project

+Controversy

 The Capital Express project has received pushback from residents and politicians in Austin, who claim that the expansion would displace residents, worsen traffic due to induced demand, and contribute to increased carbon emissions in the city.
 Critics of the expansion are requesting TxDOT study alternate proposals, including re-routing I-35 traffic along SH 130, or removing the highway and replacing it with an at-grade boulevard through central Austin.

 In June 2022, a lawsuit was filed against TxDOT by three Texas organizations—Environment Texas, Rethink35, and Texas Public Interest Research Group—alleging that by dividing the expansion project into three subprojects (The Capital Express North, Central, and South projects, respectively), TxDOT is avoiding "more rigorous, legally required environmental review and public engagement of a single larger project".
+One year later in June 2023, a spokesperson for Rethink35 requested the case be dismissed while they try to explore other legal options.
+A judge dismissed the case soon thereafter.

 Exit list

 Auxiliary routes

-I-35 has three auxiliary routes in Texas:
+I-35 has two auxiliary routes in Texas: